pdincubus/CodingStandards/README.md

 indent_size = 2
 ```

+You'll need a [plugin](https://packagecontrol.io/packages/EditorConfig) to enable this in Sublime Text, or install [EditorConfig for VS Code](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).

 ## Contributing

 These standards are meant to be a 'living' set of documents that will evolve over time.
-If you have any suggestions, corrections or updates please create a JIRA task on the [FRONT](https://jira.int.plus.net/secure/RapidBoard.jspa?rapidView=770&projectKey=FRONT&view=planning.nodetail&selectedIssue=FRONT-15&epics=visible) board under the [Linting and standards](https://jira.int.plus.net/browse/FRONT-5) epic to promote discussion.
+If you have any suggestions, corrections or updates please create a ticket/pull request/issue on this repository/email me/speak to me in person.

-To submit changes to the documents, please create a feature branch from `develop` in the standard Plusnet format `feature-FRONT-[task ID]-[your initials]-[PascalCase descriptive name]` and reference it in your JIRA task so it can be reviewed.